onkarbankar111/SQL-Practice/My_Sql/Simple/PWC SQL Interview Question ON Full outer join.md

 WHERE s.name is null or t.name is null or s.name != t.name

 --Step-3]
-select coalesce(s.id, t.id) as id,
+select coalesce(s.id, t.id) as id, --s.name, t.name,
 case when t.name is null then 'New in source' when s.name is null then 'New in target' else 'Mismatch' end as Comment FROM source s full outer join target t